SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

 ### Log Search

+#### Copilot

-* [Copilot](/docs/search/copilot).
-Our in-product AI-based assistant that transforms log analysis by enabling users to quickly obtain actionable insights.
+Copilot, our in-product AI-based assistant, transforms log analysis by enabling users to quickly obtain actionable insights.
 Through plain English queries and automatic log query generation, Copilot simplifies the investigation process, allowing even users without extensive log analysis expertise to pinpoint anomalies and potential threats efficiently.
 With Copilot, users can effortlessly investigate complex issues without writing intricate log queries manually.
 Its intuitive interface guides users through each step of the investigation, refining queries based on AI prompts and feedback.
 This streamlined approach accelerates the identification of security threats, empowering users to make informed decisions rapidly and proactively detect potential risks.
+[Learn more](/docs/search/copilot).

+#### LogReduce

-* [LogReduce&reg;](/docs/search/logreduce).
-Utilizes AI-driven algorithms to cluster log messages based on string similarity, and boils down thousands of log lines into easy-to-understand patterns.
+LogReduce&reg; utilizes AI-driven algorithms to cluster log messages based on string similarity, and boils down thousands of log lines into easy-to-understand patterns.
 Separate the signal from the noise and detect anomalous behavior with Outlier Detection.
 LogReduce employs fuzzy logic to group similar messages into signatures, enabling quick assessment of activity patterns.
-You can refine results based on your preferences, [teaching LogReduce](/docs/search/logreduce/influence-the-logreduce-outcome) for more specific outcomes.
+You can refine results based on your preferences, teaching LogReduce for more specific outcomes.
+[Learn more](/docs/search/logreduce).

-* [LogCompare](/docs/search/logcompare).
-Identify and predict anomalies in real time with outlier detection, and uncover root-causes using LogCompare pattern analysis.
+#### LogCompare

+LogCompare simplifies log analysis by enabling easy comparison of log data from different time periods to detect changes or anomalies, facilitating troubleshooting and root cause discovery.
+By automatically running delta analysis, LogCompare streamlines the process, allowing users to identify significant alterations in log patterns efficiently.
+Utilizing baseline and target queries, LogCompare clusters logs into patterns and compares them based on the significance of change, providing insights into deviations over time.
+With intuitive actions like promoting, demoting, and splitting signatures, users can refine their analysis and focus on relevant patterns, ultimately enhancing decision-making and threat detection capabilities.
+Additionally, LogCompare supports alerts and scheduled searches to notify users of new signatures or significant changes, ensuring proactive monitoring and response to evolving log data [Learn more](/docs/search/logcompare).

 ### Alerts